When to Use the Simple Past vs the Imperfect Past in Portuguese

 Frequently Asked Questions

 [!faq]- Can I use ‘Costumava’ to say ‘I used to’?
-Absolutely!
-In fact, it’s very common and standard.
-While you can use the simple Imperfect (like ia or comia) to show a past habit, using costumava clearly implies regularity and a repeating routine.
-It’s the most natural way to say “I used to [verb] regularly.”
-For more on this, check out my guide on How to Say "Used To" in Portuguese.
+Yes, and it is very common.
+The simple Imperfect (ia, comia) can show a past habit on its own, but costumava makes the repetition explicit.
+It is a natural way to say “I used to [verb] regularly.”
+More on this in my guide on How to Say "Used To" in Portuguese.

 [!faq]- Is ‘Fui’ the Simple Past or the Imperfect?
-Fui is the Simple Past (Pretérito Perfeito) of two different verbs: Ser (to be) and Ir (to go).
+Fui is the Simple Past (Pretérito Perfeito) of two different verbs, Ser (to be) and Ir (to go).
 It is never the Imperfect.
-If you want the Imperfect of Ser (to be), use Era.
-If you want the Imperfect of Ir (to go), use Ia.
+The Imperfect of Ser is Era.
+The Imperfect of Ir is Ia.

 [!faq]- Are there specific keywords that trigger one tense over the other?
-Yes!
-Time markers are huge clues.
-Words that pinpoint a specific time like ontem (yesterday) or na semana passada (last week) usually trigger the Simple Past.
-Vague time markers like antigamente (in the old days) or todos os dias (every day) usually trigger the Imperfect.
+Time markers help a lot.
+Pinpoint words like ontem (yesterday) or na semana passada (last week) usually pull the Simple Past.
+Vaguer markers like antigamente (in the old days) or todos os dias (every day) usually pull the Imperfect.

 [!faq]- What if I just use the Simple Past for everything?
-You will be understood, but you will sound very robotic.
-It strips the “vibe” and feeling out of your stories.
-Portuguese people value the context and “set design” of a story, so skipping the Imperfect makes you sound like you are reading a list of facts rather than sharing a memory with a friend.
+You will be understood, but you will sound flat.
+The Imperfect carries the texture and feeling of a story.
+Skipping it tends to make you sound like you are reading a list of facts rather than sharing a memory.

 Photo of Justin Borge